vectordotdev/vector/rfcs/README.md

 1. Copy the [`rfcs/_YYYY-MM-DD-issue#-title.md`](rfcs/_YYYY-MM-DD-issue%23-title.md) template with the appropriate name.
 Be sure to use the issue number you created above. (e.g., `rfcs/2020-02-10-445-internal-observability.md`)
 1. Fill in your RFC, pay attention the bullets and guidelines.
 Do not ommit any sections.
-1. Work with your team to land on a confident solution.
+1. Work with the Vector team to land on a confident solution.
 Allocate time for code-level spikes if necessary.
 1. Submit your RFC as a pull request and tag reviewers for approval.

 ### Accepting an RFC

-1. At least 3 team members must approve your RFC in the form of pull request approvals.
+1. At least 3 Vector team members must approve your RFC in the form of pull request approvals.
 1. Once approved, self-merge your RFC.

 ### Implementing an RFC